TomaszKandula/TokanPages/README.md

 In the current project version, the static bundles is hosted alongside the ASP.NET Core server-side application.
 This is the most straightforward approach, which works well in many situations.
 During the build process, the bundles are generated and copied to a preconfigured folder inside the ASP.NET Core application.
 An alternative approach with NGINX and Reverse Proxy is going to be introduced soon.

+Unit tests for the frontend are provided; use command `yarn test` to run all tests.

 _Backend_

 | Folder | Description |